-Some degree program changes also require approval from the Academic Dean or the faculty.
-You should be aware of differences in core courses and program requirements before you transfer from one program to another and we advise you to consult the Finance Office concerning your student loans before submitting your Change of Program Application.
+To transfer from one Ambrose Seminary degree program to another, you must submit a Change of Program Application, meet any applicable program admission requirements and receive the approval of the Registrar.
+You should be aware of differences in core courses and program requirements before you transfer from one program to another.
+We advise you to consult the Finance Office concerning your student loans before submitting your Change of Program Application.